 It’s a simple question, but it does determine how our will aid can help you make a will.
 Are you a single parent?
 Do you have children to whom you’d like to leave everything?
 If your assets are simple and straightforwardly intended, then we’re the perfect service for you.
 However, we recommend a different approach if you have a farm, property outside the country, or a business you’d like to handle in your last will and testament.

 If you have children who are not yet legal adults, we can help you name a guardian to look after them until they are of age.
 If you’d like to name an executor to handle the taxation, inheritance costs, and other money matters in your will, our service accounts for that.

 Similarly, if you’d like your will to be the same as your partner’s, we’re equipped to help both of you!
 Mirror wills, or joint wills, are not uncommon, and they’re an excellent resource for a couple with aligned goals for their property.
 Often, this is because your partner is the sole beneficiary of your will if you pass away first, and you are theirs if they pass away first.
 These are especially useful if you trust your partner completely and don’t expect their goals to suddenly greatly differ from yours.

 You may be wondering, “why have a will at all?”
 There are actually many advantages to our will services helping you clearly stating how you want your possessions handled after death:

-To get started on your expertly reviewed online will, click the button at the bottom of this page.
+To get started on your expertly reviewed online will, click the button on this page.
 We’re here to help.